verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 If you go for native lazy-loading or hybrid lazyloading, you might miss some **features that JS-driven lazy-loading grants**.

-- automatic classes application on events (`loading`, `loaded`, etc.)
+- **automatic classes application** on events (`loading`, `loaded`, etc.)
-- automatic retry loading when network failed
+- **automatic retry loading images** when the network failed and you're back online
-- download cancelation when an image exits the viewport while still loading
+- **download cancelation** when images exit the viewport while still loading, to **prioritize the loading of new ones**
-- callbacks on events (enter, exit, etc.)
+- **callbacks on event triggered** (viewport enter/exit, loading started/finished, etc.)

-So think about it!
+Think about it carefully before switching to native lazy-loading.
+If you don't care about the above features, you're good to go.

 ---